acollign/netrunner-wiki/Progress-Report,-2016-Q2-(Spring)----draft.md

 2. Change repository name to *jinteki*
 3. Add basic user profile code - just changing e-mail for now.

+### April Fools
+The Weyland Consortium graciously took over Jinteki.net for a day of meat-damage madness on 1 April 2016, when the site was transformed into Weyland.meat to celebrate April Fools Day. zaroth and nealterrell collaborated to bring a whole bunch of silliness to the J.net community while JoelCFC25 was grumpily vacationing in Florida.
+In case you missed it, here are some highlights:

+* Sounds! zaroth collected a list of sound clips from movies, video games, and other sources to attach sounds to dozens or hundreds of in-game actions.
+Our favorites?
+[Fight Club](https://www.youtube.com/watch?v=E1d5VvCa8Fo) for Scorched Earth; "Our hero!"
+Jackson Howard; ["1.21 gigawatts?!?"](https://www.youtube.com/watch?v=mjCRUvX2D0E) for Marcus Batty; and Guile's Theme for Stimhack.
+* Usernames randomized to one of several patterns:
+  * Bioroid, with a random pattern of capital letters/numbers after the username
+  * Bioroid designation, with a 1.0/2.0/3.0 designation after the username
+  * "l33t sp34k"
+  * "NetrunnerDB Decklist of the Week Winner" suffix
+  * Chairman _username_
+  * Runner subtype, with a random Natural/Digital/G-mod/etc. after the username
+  * Unfortunately, modulo arithmetic is too difficult for nealterrell, and so anyone who was randomly chosen to have a Bioroid designation always received 3.0, and anyone with a Runner subtype always received "Digital".
+* Randomized Weyland-themed card images as avatars (mostly meat damage cards)
+* A fake "Admin" page showing site administrators and other VIPs manipulating game engine settings like "Agenda density", "Rage quit simulator", community stats, and more.

+We hope you enjoyed this labor of love :).

 ### Major System Changes
 #### Counters Rework
 Everything changed when the Corporate Sales Team attacked Titan Transnational.